-Location: 250-0408 Kanagawa, Hakone, Gora
+- Location: 250-0408 Kanagawa, Hakone, Gora

-Price: prices start at $1,069 per night
+- Price: Prices start at $1,069 per night

-How to get there: The hotel is just a 5-minute walk from the Gora Kadan station.
+- How to get there: The hotel is just a 5-minute walk from the Gora Kadan station.
 You can even catch a taxi from Tokyo International Airport to the hotel.
 The journey will take you 2 hours.

 Hoshino Resorts KAI Sengokuhara

-There are a number of Japanese inn style and western style rooms that guests can choose from – most rooms come with a view of the river.
+There are a number of Japanese inn-style and Western-style rooms that guests can choose from – most rooms come with a view of the river.
 In addition to this, guests can take advantage of the onsen baths.

 This is a fixed menu that features a range of traditional cuisine dishes.
-Explore sights in Hakone like the Pola Museum of Art and the Lalique museum that are a short walk from the hotel.
+Explore sights in Hakone, like the Pola Museum of Art and the Lalique Museum, a short walk from the hotel.

 - Location: 817-359 Sengokuhara, Hakone, Ashigarashimo

-Price: prices start from $790
+- Price: prices start from $790

-How to get there: The hotel is a 2.6km drive from the Hakone-Yumato station.
-You can even take the Tozan bus from the station which drops you 250m from the hotel.
+- How to get there: The hotel is a 2.6km drive from the Hakone-Yumato station.
+You can even take the Tozan bus from the station, which drops you 250m from the hotel.

-The entire hotel follows a minimal aesthetic when it comes to the design.
+The entire hotel follows a minimal aesthetic when it comes to design.
 The furniture and flooring feature wood panels that give Kinnotake a rich, traditional vibe.
-Each room comes with a western-style bed and a Yukata.
+Each room comes with a Western-style bed and a Yukata.

-Guests can also explore sights in Hakone like the Pola Museum (5-minute drive) and Museum of the Little Prince (10-minute walk).
+Guests can also explore sights in Hakone, like the Pola Museum (a 5-minute drive) and the Museum of the Little Prince (a 10-minute walk).
 The Hakone Springs are 10.3 km from the hotel.
 With unforgettable views, Kinnotake is one of the best Ryokans in Hakone and a traveler’s paradise.

 - Location: 250-0631 Kanagawa, Hakone, Sengokuhara

-Price: prices start from $726
+- Price: prices start from $726

 Places to see in Hakone